scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

    Scikit-HEP has grown rapidly over the last few years, not just to serve the needs of the High Energy Physics (HEP) community, but in many ways, the Python ecosystem at large.
-AwkwardArray, boost-histogram/hist, and iMinuit are examples of libraries that are used beyond the original HEP focus.
+AwkwardArray, boost-histogram/hist, and iminuit are examples of libraries that are used beyond the original HEP focus.
 In this talk, we will look key packages in the ecosystem, at how the collection of 30+ packages was developed and maintained, and the software ecosystem